garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 ## Connecting to an external `zcashd`

-If youu have an external `zcashd` running zec-qt-wallet will attempt to connect to it.
+If you have an external `zcashd` running zec-qt-wallet will attempt to connect to it automatically.
+If this fails you can manually set the required settings via the **Edit->Settings** menu item and specifying the connection details in the **zcashd connection** tab.

-!!! danger "Exposing "
-    Using the RPC port over a remote interface is NOT RECOMMENDED, because that will cause the rpcpassword to be transmitted over the network unencrypted, allowing any observer to steal your keys + Zcash and take over the OS account running zcashd.

-If you want to connect to a remote zcashd, follow the following steps:

-* Start zec-qt-wallet with -no-embedded to prevent the embedded zcashd from starting
-* Go to Edit->Settings and set the remote node's host/post and rpc username/password
-* Make sure the zcashd on remote node is listening on all interfaces, and not just the localhost interface

-Note that the easiest way to connect to a remote node is probably to ssh to it with port forwarding
+Note that the easiest way to connect to a remote node is probably to ssh to it with port forwarding:

 ``` bash
 ssh -L8232:127.0.0.1:8232 user@remotehost
 ```

-and set zec-qt-wallet to connect to localhost:8232.
-By default, only RPC connections from localhost are allowed.

-// TODO can enter settings manually?
+You can disable the embedded `zcashd` and force zec-qt-wallet to only connect to an external node by starting zec-qt-wallet with the `-no-embedded` option.

+!!! danger "Exposing RPC port"
+    Using the RPC port over a remote interface is NOT RECOMMENDED, because that will cause the rpcpassword to be transmitted over the network unencrypted, allowing any observer to steal your keys + Zcash and take over the OS account running zcashd.